OpenNebula/website/content/software/release_information/release_notes_70/compatibility.md

 <a id="compatibility-guide-labels"></a>

-## SAN driver BRIDGE_LIST location change
+## SAN driver BRIDGE_LIST Location Change

 To make its behaviour consistent with other drivers, [LVM/SAN](/product/cluster_configuration/storage_system/lvm_drivers/) drivers now define the `BRIDGE_LIST` attribute in the IMAGE datastore, instead of in the SYSTEM one.

-## Virtual Machine PCI passthrough address generation
+## Virtual Machine PCI Passthrough Address Generation

 The guest PCI address for passthrough devices (`VM_BUS`, `VM_SLOT`, `VM_ADDRESS`...) is now generated at allocation time (i.e. when the PCI device is assigned to the VM).
-This change has been introduce to properly generate NUMA-aware PCIe topologies.
+This change has been introduced to properly generate NUMA-aware PCIe topologies.

 ## Labels on Sunstone